 1.5.
-Enforcement Process Competency: This competency is the provision of a supportable recommendation of enforcement action in accordance with regulatory body policy.
+Enforcement Process Competence: This competence is the provision of a supportable recommendation of enforcement action in accordance with regulatory body policy.

 Low: Basic awareness and knowledge of the national enforcement policy, program, procedures and the legal authority of an inspector; understanding of an event or issue; capability to assist experienced inspectors in conducting enforcement proceedings.